joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/22/technology/google-ad-tech-monopoly.html

 **Alex Faust to succeed Bob Costas as play-by-play voice for MLB playoffs**\
-`Faust has already broadcast events for TNT Sports, as he is part of their NFL coverage and was on the call for French Open matches`\
+`Faust has already broadcast events for TNT Sports, as he is part of their NHL coverage and was on the call for French Open matches.`\
 https://nytimes.com/athletic/6652199/2025/09/22/tnt-sports-mlb-playoffs-bob-costas-alex-faust/

 **Forgiveness and Fury at Kirk’s Memorial**\